ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Using Lightweight Polygon Maps: Experiments

 \subsection{Experimental evaluation metrics}

-Before we proceed with a detailed comparative quantitative evaluation, an overview of the qualitative measures employed for assessing performance is presented in this section.
-To evaluate the performance quality of the proposed effective and reliable pose tracking process, which is based on the lightweight and compact polygon map, a comprehensive set of performance metrics is employed.
+Before the detailed evaluation, this section provides an overview of the qualitative measures used to assess performance.
+A comprehensive set of metrics evaluates the pose tracking process based on a lightweight polygon map.